By: Heather Keys

-Located in the mountains of Northern Greece, the region of Zagori offers an unforgettable experience for travelers with its beautiful landscapes and well-known hiking trails.
-Historically significant, Zagori thrived as an important center for trade and commerce during the Ottoman Empire.
-Today, the area attracts adventurers and nature lovers eager to explore its remarkable natural wonders and picturesque stone villages.
+Located in the mountains of Northern Greece, the region of Zagori was an important center for trade and commerce during the Ottoman Empire.
+Today, the area attracts adventurers and nature lovers eager to hike its trails and see its beautiful stone villages.

-Home to the Tymfi and Smolikas mountain ranges, the Vikos Gorge, and the Aoos River, Zagori presents a unique opportunity for those looking to go beyond the beaten path and immerse themselves in the extraordinary.
+Home to the Tymfi and Smolikas mountain ranges, the Vikos Gorge, and the Aoos River, Zagori is a great place to get beyond the beaten path—let’s look at a few highlights!

 Zagori’s Stone Villages